For an extra boost on your ride to work, one of the best folding electric bikes could be the answer.

 - 29 miles of range with 300m ascent in testing

 This one’s an outlier because it’s an electric folding bike comprised of a standard Brompton and an ebike conversion kit from British company Cytronex.

-However, if you’re already a Brompton owner, or want to choose a different model than the e-assisted options on offer as standard, then this is a smart choice.
+However, if you’re already a Brompton owner, or want to choose a different model than the foldable ebikes on offer as standard, then this is a smart choice.
 It’s worth noting that fitting the kit will invalidate your Brompton’s warranty though.